statgen/Minimac4/README.md

 minimac/mininac2/minimac3.

 ## Installation
 A prebuilt Linux x86 executable is available at https://github.com/statgen/Minimac4/releases/latest by downloading and running minimac4-{version}-Linux-x86_64.sh.
-Alternativbely, you can build from source.
+Alternatively, you can build from source.

 ## Prerequisites for building from source
 Minimac4 requires GCC >= v5 or a compiler with full C++11 support.
 Automatic installation of Minimac4 requires [cget](http://cget.readthedocs.io/en/latest/src/intro.html#installing-cget) and CMake >= v3.2.